-As it happened we had to but at least the work did not go to waste.
-As the project progressed more data became available and the desktop version was prioritised as it accounted in the region of 40% of sales on Cartrawler partner sites.
+Some difficult decisions had to be made but at least the work did not go to waste.
+As the project progressed more data became available and the desktop version was prioritised as it accounted ~40% of sales on Cartrawler partner sites.

-Mock-ups Once all stakeholders had been consulted and I received sign off for all features that were included in the MVP I began designing high fidelity mock-ups.
-Sketch and PhotoShop were used as was Invision to keep team members up to date on the design developments.
+Once all stakeholders had been consulted and I received sign off for all features that were included in the MUP I began designing high fidelity mock-ups.
+Sketch and PhotoShop were used as was Invision to keep team members and stakeholder up to date on the design developments.

 As anyone involved in UI design will know there were many many iterations of the mock-ups, here are some examples.

 Having a good indication as to what you think you should build and what the customer actually wants can be very different.
-Two sessions of moderated user-testing was conducted for the MVP.
+Two sessions of moderated user-testing was conducted for the MUP.

 The pre-release testing encompassed click through invision prototypes.
 This was conducted in-house with volunteers from Cartrawler.
 The volunteers were picked on the criteria that they had never seen any of the mock-ups of the product before.
 The participants were given a task-sheet and asked to make a booking unaided by the moderator.
 There were several scenarios that participants were asked to perform.
 They varied from booking a one way, return or multi trip.

 Outcomes were logged giving valuable list of fixes required before release.